m4rcocosta/SimpleVideogame/DOCUMENTATION.md

 - The server: It is supposed to handle the authentication of the new users and to distribute data packet to keep every client updated on what is going on in the map.
 The server is also responsible of removing inactive users.

 ### How to run the videogame
-- Just use the `make` command to compile.
+- Just use the `make -j` command to compile.
 - Start Server: digit `./so_game_server <map_elevation> (Default: "./images/maze.pgm") <map_texture> (Default: "./images/maze.ppm")` (`./so_game_server.c` is the Server executable, `<map_elevation>` is the map elevation and `<map_texture>` is the map texture).
 - Start Client: digit `./so_game_client <server_address> (Default: "127.0.0.1") <vehicle_texture> (Default: "images/arrow-right.ppm")` (`./so_game_client` is the Client executable, `<server_address>` is the ip address that will be used during the connection to the server and `vehicle_texture` is the texture of the vehicle).